aboavent/ai-ml-bb-2021/week1/day3/amazon-sagemaker-custom-container/README.md

 **Congratulations!
 You have completed the session.** If your Lambda function returns **green** colored message back, move on to [Conclusion](#conclusion).

-## (Optional) Update the recently created pytorch inference image
+## Update the recently created pytorch inference image.
+Changing predictor.py file
-1) run docker images and get the Image ID from the local docker repository with a similar repository URI: **903815249122.dkr.ecr.us-east-1.amazonaws.com/image_classification_recycle**
+1) Run docker images and get the Image ID from the local docker repository with a similar repository URI: **010136283701.dkr.ecr.us-east-1.amazonaws.com/image_classification_recycle**

 ![dockerimages](./images/dockerimages.png)